ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 3. Full Cloud Deployment: Host both MCP clients and servers on a cloud platform.

+>[!NOTE]
-> Important Note: while GKE supports hosting MCP servers with stdio transport (through multi-container pods or sidecar patterns), streamable HTTP transport is the recommended approach for Kubernetes deployments.
+> While GKE supports hosting MCP servers with stdio transport (through multi-container pods or sidecar patterns), streamable HTTP transport is the recommended approach for Kubernetes deployments.
 HTTP-based transport aligns better with Kubernetes networking principles, enables independent scaling of components, and provides better observability and debugging capabilities, and offers better security isolation between components.

 ## Before you begin